noi-techpark/opendatahub-elaborations/pollution_v2/README.md

 "Parco circolante" stands for the configuration containing the estimate of the distribution of the types of car moving on the considered road.

-The folder `pollution_v2/src/pollution_connector/model/input` contains a dedicated CSV file for each year (e.g. `fc_info_2018.csv`) with a default one containing default values in case of processing a year with the corresponding file missing (`fc_info.csv`).
+The folder `pollution_v2/src/pollution_connector/model/input` contains a dedicated CSV file and copert55.db (a sqlite database) for each year
+(e.g. `fc_info_2018.csv`)

-When processing data for a specific year, the DAG looks for the file `fc_<year>.csv`: if found, the file is used, otherwise the system will use the default file `fc.csv` (e.g. with files `fc_2022.csv`, `fc_2023.csv` and `fc.csv`, when processing data for the year 2023 the system will use `fc_2023.csv` and when processing data for 2020 and/or 2024 the system will use `fc.csv`.
+When processing data for a specific year, the DAG looks for the file `fc_<year>.csv`: if found, the file is used, otherwise the system look for the most recent year before `<year>` (e.g. if it does not find 2025 it will try 2024, and so on).

 No configuration needs to be changed, just add the updated file, clean already processed records and let the DAGs run.

-To update the "parco circolante" for a specific year, just add the corresponding file (and update the default file, if appropriate) and then [reset the Airflow cache](#Reset-Airflow-Redis-cache) for the previously computed data.
+To update the "parco circolante" for a specific year, add the corresponding file and then [reset the Airflow cache](#Reset-Airflow-Redis-cache) for the previously computed data.

-Clean previously updated data on ODH and run again the corresponding DAGs.
+Clean previously updated data on Open Data Hub and run the corresponding DAGs again.

 ## How to use it